ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 {:note: .note}
 {:important: .important}

-# Using LUKS in Red Hat Enterprise Linux for Full Disk Encryption
+# Achieving Full Disk Encryption with LUKS in Red Hat Enterprise Linux

 You can encrypt partitions on your Red Hat Enterprise Linux 6 server with Linux Unified Key Setup-on-disk-format (LUKS), which is important when it comes to mobile computers and removable media.
 LUKS allows multiple user keys to decrypt a master key that is used for the bulk encryption of the partition.

+These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
+For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux host, see [Connecting to MPIO iSCSI LUNs on Linux](accessing_block_storage_linux.html).

+{site.data.keyword.blockstorageshort}} that is provisioned in [select data centers](new-ibm-block-and-file-storage-location-and-features.html) is automatically provisioned with  provider-managed encryption-at-rest.
+For more information, see [Securing Your Data - Provider-managed Encryption-At-Rest](block-file-storage-encryption-rest.html).
+{:note}

 ## What LUKS does